higorasilverio/WebCourse14_TwitterClone/README.md

 # WebCourse14_TwitterClone

-This is a web page that imitates the Twitter page.
+This is a web page which reproduce the Twitter page.

 Inside this repository, there are instructions to create a MySQL data base for users, post, followers, and other data.